leglorious/jmxtranswiki/KeyOutWriter.md

 This simple writer shares a lot of the code with the GraphiteWriter.
-Instead of writing data to Graphite, it writes the same data to the specified outputFile in tab delimited format.
+Instead of writing data to Graphite, it writes the same data to the specified outputFile in a format which is tab delimited by default.
+The delimiter can be changed by a setting.
 This way you can write another script which will monitor the data as it is written to the file.

 There are three settings for this writer:

   * *outputFile* the file to write to
   * *maxLogFileSize* the max size before rolling the file
   * *maxLogBackupFiles* max number of rolled files
+  * *delimiter* the delimiter to use which defaults to a tab

 ```
 {